 Allow our office 2-3 business days to process your form and then call us at 847-289-4557 to tell us you are ready to schedule surgery and begin trapping.

 We will coordinate a surgery date between you and one of our available vets, and provide you with the veterinarian’s address and drop-off time.
 We understand that cats do not always cooperate in efforts to trap them.
 Utilize our Trapping Tips to increase your success.
 It is very important that a cat over 6 months old have no food for 12 hours before arrival at the clinic to insure that the cat does not vomit during the surgery day.
 Water should be provided until transport to the vet.
 Kittens less than 5 months should have food and water (a small meal the morning of surgery) until transport to the clinic.
 Download additional trapping tips.

 Traps are picked up at one of our trap depots.
 The volunteer will teach you how to set the trap, suggest where and when to place it, give you pre- and post-surgery care instructions, and answer any questions.
 You will be provided with trapping tips to increase the likelihood of catching the cat for the appointment.
 A security deposit of $70 per trap is required.
 The deposit will be returned when the clean traps are returned a few days after surgery.

 Trap & Surgery

-Males remain in the trap for 24 hours, females for 48 hours unless they are nursing young kittens.
-If they have young kittens, release the mother cat 24 hours after surgery.
+Males remain in the trap for 24 hours, females for 48 hours unless the vet tells you they are nursing young kittens.
+If so, release the mother cat 24 hours after surgery.